shaik1002/biggitlabbomb/doc/api/members.md

 - This API endpoint works on top-level groups only.
 It does not work on subgroups.
 - This API endpoint requires permission to administer members for the group.

-This request returns all matching group and project members from all groups and projects in the top-level group's hierarchy.
+This request returns all matching group and project members from all groups and projects in the root group's hierarchy.

 When the member is an invited user that has not signed up for a GitLab account yet, the invited email address is returned.